tgteacher/BigData-LA3/ASSIGNMENT.md

 #### Task

 Write a script that:
-1. assigns states to classes as in the first iteration.
+1. assigns states to classes as in the previous task.
 2. updates the centroids based on the assignments in 1.
-3. goto 1. if the assignments have not changed since the previous iteration.
+3. go to step 1 if the assignments have not changed since the previous iteration.
-4. prints classes as in the previous task.
+4. prints classes as in the previous task but in an output file.

 #### Required syntax

-`kmeans.py <data_file> <k> <random_seed>`
+`kmeans.py <data_file> <k> <random_seed> <output_file>`

 #### Test